Steven Hart

 Gatwick Airport

-Airport websites appear complex because they expose every service equally: flights, parking, shopping, hotels, security, terminals.
+Airport websites can appear more complex than they need to, because they expose every service equally: flights, parking, shopping, hotels, security, terminals.

 This work structured an online experience around a simple organising principle, relevant to all users of the airport: the flight number.